Stefaaan06/Steam-Leaderboard-Moderation/README.md

     How to get your API key: https://partner.steamgames.com/doc/webapi_overview/auth

-4. Update index.html with your own appID -
+4. (optional) Update index.html with your own appID -
    The appID in index.html is currently configured for my own game.
 Replace it with your own appID.
 You can also add multiple options
     ```html
     <select id="appidSelect">
         <option value="YOUR APP ID">YOUR APP NAME</option>
     </select>
     ```
+    You can also input an appID when selecting "Custom" in the dropdown.

 5. Start the server:
     ```sh